yassine-turki/ada-template-website/README.md

 ### Quantifying Thematic Presence in Movie Summaries

 To measure the prevalence of each thematic category within movie summaries, I considered a method that counts the occurrences of words associated with each category.
 To define these category-specific words, I utilized the centroids as reference points and identified words similar to them by calculating cosine similarity between their vectors.
 This process involved selecting the most similar words from a pool of unique words found across all summaries.
 For each category, I selected the top *n* closest words to its centroid.
 The presence of these words in a summary is then quantified, forming a score based on their relative frequency compared to the total word count.
-This scoring method can be mathematically represented as follows:

-$\text{Category Score} = \frac{\text{Count of Category-Specific Words in Summary}}{\text{Total Words in Summary}}$

 This score gives us an idea of the sentiment of the movie summaries, but to distinguish it from the sentiment analysis and given the fact that it is based on semantic similarities it will be called semantic score.